Several years ago, I attended lots of conferences. It just seemed like the thing to do.

 Some of the writing and homeschooling conference agendas don’t interest me.
 And I don’t want to sign a statement of faith that I don’t agree with.
 I’m pretty comfortable in who I am and how we homeschool and I don’t need the sessions or curriculum fairs.

 Some of the faith conferences I’ve attended made me really uncomfortable.
 It seems the target audience for most of these events is an evangelical, charismatic, conservative demographic.
 These conferences interspersed writing, blogging, charity meetups with religious churchy clappy-happy preachy services.
-When they started singing “Jesus is my boyfriend” music and painting in the Spirit, I ducked out.
+When they started singing “Jesus is my boyfriend” music and painting in the Spirit, I ducked out and found the hotel bar or executive lounge.

 Advice for Going to a Conference: